flatpickles/flatpickles.com/README.md

 * Polish
     * Em padding when font-size is set (e.g. unequal bottom padding for block in Notes) (use rem!)
     * Add back descenders for Hobeaux fonts (Font Squirrel - adjust alt in CSS)
-    * Adjust pixel-sized page width calculations to em values
+    * Adjust pixel-sized page width calculations to rem values (?)
     * Semantic markup!
     * Remove/address todos & questions
     * Check for quote style, indentation, etc (maybe use a linter?)